ivy118/front-end-interview-handbook/contents/javascript-questions.md

 ## What is `"use strict";`?
 What are the advantages and disadvantages to using it?

-'use strict' is a statement used to enable strict mode to entire scripts or individual functions.
+'use strict' changes previously accepted "bad syntax" into real errors.
 Strict mode is a way to opt into a restricted variant of JavaScript.

 Advantages: